sphilazar/wine-clubs/README.md

 #### II.
 Logistic Regression

 A basic model that produces soft classifiers is logistic regression.
-I fit a logistic regression model using a variety of features:

-(TODO)

 This logistic regression model leveraged LASSO L1-regularuization to aid in feature selection and interpretability.

-The largest coefficients (and therefore most important) included:

-(TODO)

-The scores of this model were as follows:

 #### III.
 Random Forest Classifier

 I then fit a random forest classification model using a variety of features:

-The scores of this model were as follows:

 | Soft Classifier Model | ROC-AUC Score |
 |:-------------:| :----:|